Lubula/SQL-R-Programming-Projects/README.md

 # SQl_Basics
-Basic to Intermediate SQL Projects with python
+Basic to Intermediate SQL Projects with python:
+1.
+2.
+3.